rickbijkerk/graphql-hive/.changeset/cyan-donuts-kiss.md

 'hive-apollo-router-plugin': patch
 ---

-Fix release pipeline for Cargo crate
+Improvements to release pipeline and added missing metadata to Cargo file